ovidiu12/gatsby-theme-saas/README.md

 | `mdx`          | `true`             | Configure `gatsby-plugin-mdx` (if your website already is using the plugin pass `false` to turn this off) |

 #### Configuration
-You can customize the theme throguh the `siteMetadata` object that you can pass in `gatsby-config.js`
+You can configure the theme through the `siteMetadata` object that you can pass in `gatsby-config.js`

 ```js
 // gatsby-config.js